p-samuel/pisces/demo/README.md

 ## Notes

 I wish I could have provided other examples that were in my list but due to the time consuming nature of other projects I had to work on, these were skipped at first place.
 It's my plan to update this repository with more examples along time.
-Take my notes as an advice before studying this:
+Take my notes as an advice before studying it:
 ```
-There are several ways to do one thing, this is just another and certainly not the best one
+There are several ways to do one thing, this is just another and certainly not the best one.
 ```